AuraPixelTeam/Clothes/README.md

  -That's all
 ## **Commands**
  - Type "/clo" or "/clothes" and a UI will display for you to chosing the clothes
+ - Type "/cos" or "/cosplays" to change the skin
 ## **Config.yml**
  - Type the clothes' name into the config like example to assign it with a permission for using
  - If you want to remove perm, just remove something similar to : "sidecap: sidecap.perm".